SegersIan/architecture-handbook/README.md

 * What are architectural styles and can they co-exist ?
 * Where/how does "clean Architecture" fit in ?
 * Make a good split and difference between architecture and enterprise architecture
-* What is the difference between architecture and design
+* What is the difference between architecture and design, or "systen design".
 * Consider on how to discuss the points of Software Architecture and the hard parts book
 * Consider how the architect elevator fits the big picture.
 * Discuss the architectural styles